MikeWilbert/pyTurb/docs_pyTurb.md

 The naive computation of the *DFT* gives a number of operations of the order $\mathcal{O}(N^2)$ (every $j$ with every $k$).
 This will become very expensive in terms of computation time if we want to compute high resolutions in multiple dimensions.
 This unconvencience is overcome by an algorithms called the *Fast Fourier Transform* (*[FFT](10.1090/S0025-5718-1965-0178586-1)*), which achieves a number of operations of $\mathcal{O}(N\,\log N)$, i.e. nearly optimal, by utilizing a divide-and-conquer approach based on the periodicty of the Fourier base.

-The pseudo-spectral method so far can be summarized as to compute the right-hand-side of equation (6) in discrete equidistant points by transforming the initial data to Fourier space using the FFT and compute the derivatives by multiplications with the wavevector.
+So far, the pseudo-spectral method can be summarized as follows: Compute the right-hand-side of equation (6) at discrete equidistant points by transforming the initial data to Fourier space using the FFT and compute the derivatives by multiplications with the wavevector.
 If the r.h.s. is evaluated this leaves us with an ordinary differential equation in time, for that a great variety of numerical methods exists.
 Also the stream function can easiy be computed in Fourier space by inverting the Laplace operator.
 The only thing we have not considered yet is the non-linear term.
 In our case it consists of the multiplication of two gradients.
-Unfortunately multiplications in Fourier space become convultions in physical space.
+Unfortunately, multiplications in Fourier space become convultions in physical space.
 In discrete space, this is again an operation of order $\mathcal{O}(N^2)$.
 This can be avoided by first calculating the derivatives in Fourier space, then transforming to physical space and perform the multiplications there.
 Since we use the FFT for the transformations, we are back at $\mathcal{O}(N \log N)$.
 The main idea of the pseudo-spectral method can be summarized as follows:
 Compute derivatives in Fourier space, calculate multiplications in real space and transform between those two views by the efficient FFT.